 It is not compulsory to take part in this study and you may ask the researcher questions or ask for more information before deciding whether or not to participate.
-However, I believe that you have something important to contribute to this study and to further researchers who want to study populism effect, and I hope that you will contribute.
+However, I believe that you have something important to contribute to this study and to further researchers who want to study populism effect, and, as such, I hope that you will contribute.
 If you agree to take part in this study, you will be asked to sign a consent form.
 Please note, however, that you are free to withdraw from the study at any time and will not be asked to give any reasons if you do choose to withdraw.

 What will taking part in the study involve?

 Each web survey will likely last between 15 and 20 minutes.
 You will be able to take breaks throughout the web survey and complete it on multiple occasions.
-You may also be asked to participate in a follow-up web survey, though participation in this is optional.
+You may also be asked to participate in a follow-up web survey, although participation in this is optional.

 After the first web survey, you could be asked to participate also in a debate on a party forum in order to better analyse some issues and understand the general approach to a collective discussion.

 All of this is, of course, optional and you may choose which one/s you want to participate in.